 Commemorate this day as a whole school activity.
 Some schools hold a special assembly inviting families and Koorie community members, others plant a commemorative tree annually or have Koorie focused activities through the day.

-In the lead-up to the 30th anniversary of the song's release, multi-award winning Gunditjmara-Bundjalung composer and singer the late Archie Roach, called for all schoolchildren to be taught his iconic anthem "Took the Children Away" as a history lesson on one of the country's darkest chapters.
+In the lead-up to the anniversary, multi-award winning Gunditjmara-Bundjalung composer and singer Archie Roach, has called for all school-children to be taught his iconic anthem "Took the Children Away" as a history lesson on one of the country's darkest chapters.